FRCTeam4500/RoboHound_Trajectory/README.md

 # Directories
 * **src/application** contains all of the code for the GUI (which uses JavaFX)
 * **src/robohound_trajectory** contains the code for generating a path

+# TODO
+* Generate a seperate path for each module
+* Write code for the PIDVA + Gyro loop.